RagtagOpen/freefrom-compensation-web/CONTRIBUTING.md

-# Contributing to Project Name
+# Contributing to FreeFrom Compensation Web Front-end

-First off, thank you for considering contributing to Project Name.
-It's people like you that make Project Name such a great tool.
+First off, thank you for considering contributing to FreeFrom Compensation Web Front-end.
+It's people like you that make FreeFrom Compensation Web Front-end such a great tool.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

-Project Name is an open source project and we love to receive contributions from our community — you!
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Project Name itself.
+FreeFrom Compensation Web Front-end is an open source project and we love to receive contributions from our community — you!
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into FreeFrom Compensation Web Front-end itself.

 ## Responsibilities